-(a) ~~All Manufactured manufactured homes to be placed or substantially improved on sites shall be anchored in accordance with Section 16C.05.28.010(1)(b),~~ shall have the lowest floor elevated ~~to or one foot or more~~ above the base flood elevation, and shall be securely anchored to an adequately anchored foundation system to resist flotation, collapse and lateral movement in accordance with Section 16C.05.28.010(1)(b).
+(a) All manufactured homes to be placed or substantially improved on sites shall have the lowest floor elevated one foot or more above the base flood elevation, and shall be securely anchored to an adequately anchored foundation system to resist flotation, collapse and lateral movement in accordance with Section ~~16C.05~~22.03.28.010(1)(b).

 (5) Recreational Vehicles.
 Recreational vehicles placed on sites are required to either:

-a) Be on the site for fewer than 180 days, or

-b) Be fully licensed and ready for highway use, on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions; or c) Meet the requirements of section 16C.05.28.020(4), above.
+- (a) Be on the site for fewer than 180 days, or - (b) Be fully licensed and ready for highway use, on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions; or

+(c) Meet the requirements of subsection (4), above.

-(6) Enclosed Area Below the Lowest Floor
+(6) Enclosed Area Below the Lowest Floor.
 If buildings or manufactured homes are constructed or substantially improved with fully enclosed areas below the lowest floor, the areas shall be used solely for parking of vehicles, building access, or storage.

-8) AE and A1-30 Zones with Base Flood Elevations but No Floodways
+(7) AE and A1-30 Zones with Base Flood Elevations but No Floodways.
 In areas with BFEs (when a regulatory floodway has not been designated), no new construction, substantial improvements, or other development (including fill) shall be permitted within zones A1-30 and AE on the community's FIRM, unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community.

-10) Livestock Sanctuary Areas.

-Elevated areas for the for the purpose of creating a flood sanctuary for livestock are allowed on farm units where livestock is allowed.
+(8) Livestock Sanctuary Areas.
+Elevated areas for the purpose of creating a flood sanctuary for livestock are allowed on farm units where livestock is allowed.
 Livestock flood sanctuaries shall be sized appropriately for the expected number of livestock and be elevated sufficiently to protect livestock.
 Proposals for livestock flood sanctuaries shall meet all procedural and substantive requirements of this chapter.
 To be "elevated sufficiently to protect livestock" typically means to be elevated at least one foot above the BFE.